Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 The Indiana Pacers were a team custom-built to beat the Chicago Bulls, and they were very close to pulling it off.
 The team had a tough interior defense anchored by the gigantic Rik Smits and by tough men Dale Davis and Antonio Davis.
 They also had a great facilitator in Mark Jackson.
 The Pacers were able to outgun their opponents with scorers like Reggie Miller, Chris Mullin and Jalen Rose.

 In Game 6 of the Eastern Conference Finals, Reggie Miller made a clutch three-pointer over Michael Jordan in order to send the series to a seventh game.
 The Bulls would eventually prevail by a narrow margin with a final score of 88-83 in Game 7.

-The Pacers were the closest team to beating the Bulls during the Bulls run for a second three-peat.
-They coached by Larry Bird, who was a former rival to MJ.
+The Pacers were the closest team to beating the Bulls during the Bulls' run for a second three-peat.
+They were coached by Larry Bird, who was a former rival to MJ.

 3. 1987-1988 Detroit Pistons

 The Detroit Pistons were a stacked team.
 Though they were by no means a superteam, they had a bevy of quality big men who could all score and defend the interior, such as Bill Laimbeer, Dennis Rodman, James Edwards, Rick Mahorn and John Salley.
 The Pistons also had one of the best backcourts with Isiah Thomas and Joe Dumars.
 In addition, they had two more offensive options in Adrian Dantley and Vinnie Johnson.